NC5324/clothes-gorno-nanadolnishte/README.md

 # NCloth
-> Insert generic marketing slogan

 Easily modifiable online store.
 The theme is of a clothing store by default.
-No security implemented.
 Includes:
 - an index page
 - browsing page with pagination
 - product details page with reviews